 I felt I was back in the distant past as I immersed myself in the serenity of Chavayan Village, a small village in the Southern end of the Island.
 One can see the well-preserved centuries-old stone houses, the traditional dwellings only Batanes has.
 It has been uniformly designed to face the challenges of nature.

 Chavayan Village is home to Sabtang Weavers Association where women weave a vakul a traditional headgear made of dried palm leaves.
 It costs Php400 is you want to buy a piece or you may rent it for Php20 and have a candid shot with it.
-Ivatans use vakul as a protection from natural elements such as sun and wind.
+Ivatans use vakul as protection from natural elements such as sun and wind.

 Everywhere we go there is a perfect spot for picture taking.
 The time seems so unhurried and the people-the Ivatans were so friendly.
 As we walked on an empty narrow street, we passed by more stone houses, a small church (Sta.
-Rosa de Lima Chapel), school and a basketball court.
+Rosa de Lima Chapel), school, and a basketball court.
 At the end of the concrete road, there is one small house overlooking a beach and beautiful rock formations.

 5. Savidug Village

 Savidug Village is another traditional village in Barangay Malakdang.
-The narrow streets have the old stone houses too.
+The narrow streets have old stone houses too.
 They look deserted and so quiet that I felt I was alone walking into the unknown.

-We ended our tour in a small plaza where we had a picture taking in a stone house.
-Adjacent to it was St. Thomas Aquinas chapel and in front is a stage for local activities.
+We ended our tour in a small plaza where we had a picture-taking in a stone house.
+Adjacent to it was St. Thomas Aquinas Chapel and in front is a stage for local activities.